What changed in August 2026

 - Tank size: a larger tank means fewer fill-ups but higher cash outlay per fill

-- Turbocharged engines: most require 95 octane, which is R0.11/l more expensive than 93
+- Turbocharged engines: most require 95 octane, which is R0.16/l more expensive than 93 inland (R0.08/l at the coast)

 - Monthly kilometre estimate × L/100km ÷ 100 × current price = monthly fuel budget

 Monthly km ÷ 100 × consumption (L/100km) × fuel price per litre = monthly fuel cost.
-Example: 1,500 km/month ÷ 100 × 8.5 L/100km × R27.95 = R3,568/month in fuel.
+Example: 1,500 km/month ÷ 100 × 8.5 L/100km × R25.42 (inland 93) = R3,241/month in fuel.

 When is the next fuel price announcement?

 South Africa's fuel price cycle follows a fixed pattern: the DMPR publishes the official adjustment in the last week of each month, with the new price taking effect on the first Wednesday of the following month.
-The July 2026 announcement is expected around 25–28 June 2026, with prices effective from Wednesday 2 July 2026.
+The September 2026 announcement is expected around 26–31 August 2026, with prices effective from Wednesday 2 September 2026.

 This page is updated on the day of each official DMPR announcement.
 Bookmark it and check back on the first Wednesday of each month.